 Step 2 – Install the New Gutter Hangers

-Take your new gutter hanger, and put it into place where the old one was.
+Take your new gutter hanger, and put it into the place where the old one was.
 First, affix the hooked part of the hanger to the exterior lip of the gutter.
 With your hand, press the gutter closer towards the facade of your house, to ensure that the hanger will do a good job of keeping it in place.
-Then, using your drill, screw the other end of the hanger into the roof fascia, through the flashing and underneath the hangers.
+Then, using your drill, screw the other end of the hanger into the roof fascia, through the flashing, and underneath the hangers.
 This should keep them relatively hidden.
 You may find it a little bit difficult when screwing the hangers into place if they come with larger screws.
 The pros recommend addressing this issue by starting the drill at high speed, allowing the tip of the screw to pierce the metal, and then apply pressure to push the screw the rest of the way through.